 The cakes arrived and there was a good selection, we had two warm scones with cream and jam, two brownie pieces, two cupcakes and an Eton mess each.
 After the bruschetta, I did find the scones and cupcakes rather heavy to eat although the prospect of a nice warm scone was really appealing.
 The reality was just a bit much for me though.

 I really struggled to eat much of this board but I don’t think it was bad, again, it’s just that every item of this afternoon tea was incredibly sweet.

 Once we had finished our food, we didn’t take too much time to sit and digest before preparing to leave.
 From the website and at the time of booking, we had been under the impression that a Kirkview Classic afternoon tea was £14.95 each but when it came to the time of paying it was almost £20 each so I’m not entirely sure if that was an online/delivery cost that we had seen on the website.

-We didn’t challenge this as the time as we thought that we must have misread but in hindsight, I wish we had as the cost did definitely show as £14.95 each!
+We didn’t challenge this at the time as we thought that we must have misread but in hindsight, I wish we had as the cost did definitely show as £14.95 each!

 Overall, I enjoyed our visit, it was quiet, I was in good company and the food was nice but it’s definitely a little rough around the edges in my eyes.
-As far as costing goes, it’s still well priced for an afternoon tea in the city despite the fact that we did pay a little extra than expected and they do offer cocktails for a supplementary cost if you wish for something alcoholic.
+As far as cost goes, it’s still well priced for afternoon tea in the city despite the fact that we did pay a little extra than expected and they do offer cocktails for a supplementary cost if you wish for something alcoholic.

 I think if it were some more options in terms of some savoury ciabattas or perhaps a fruit tart, a macaron or even an eclair to break up the overwhelming heaviness from sponges and scones, they would have a real winner.